JosePedroDias/sudoku/README.md

 - display check result in button; mark check as having been used!
 - display hints as having been used
-- validate undos are being well captured, improve in necessary
 - resolution independent / mobile tests

 ## Unlikely but eventually: